For all your harassment related questions and answers, simply follow our guide below:

 - sends letters, gifts, faxes, or e-mails to such a person.

 2. What can a person do if s/he is being harassed?

 - If a person (“complainant”) believes that s/he is being harassed by someone (“respondent”), s/he may apply for a protection order in the Magistrate’s Court (“court”).

 - If the complainant is a child, s/he can apply for a protection order on his/her own and does not have to be assisted by a parent or a guardian.

 - It is also possible for a person to make an application for a protection order on behalf of the complainant.
 This means that, any person who has an interest in the wellbeing and safety of the complainant can make an application.
 If the complainant is older than 18 years of age, the written consent of the complainant is required to make an application on his/her behalf.

 - It is not a requirement for the complainant to be in some sort of a relationship with the respondent.
-This means that the respondent can be any person, for example, a stranger to, a friend of or someone working with the complainant.
+This means that the respondent can be any person, for example, a stranger to, a friend or neighbour of, or someone working with the complainant.

-- A complainant can apply with the clerk of a Magistrate’s Court (“court”) in the area where the complainant or respondent lives, works, or where the harassment took place.
+- A complainant can apply with the clerk of the court in the area where the complainant or respondent lives, works, or where the harassment took place.

 - The clerk will help the complainant to complete the application for a protection order, together with a written affidavit, which will be given to the court for consideration.